 Booked with Discoco?
 If you have a discount code, you will also be entitled to a 10% discount on life coaching packages at the end of the course.

 What should I do next?

-Contact me and arrange an introductory call to find out more – I can’t wait to hear from you!
+Complete the booking form and arrange an introductory call to find out more – I can’t wait to hear from you!

 The course has given me a greater understanding of exactly what’s really important to me.
 It has given me the space and opportunity to work on my core values and understand what I want from the next phase of my life rather than what I think i should want.